voicegain/zoom-recorder/README.md

 # zoom-recorder
 Our Zoom Meeting Recorder does local recording of Zoom meetings (separate recording for each participant) and submits files for transcription to Voicegain.
-Results of transcription can the be viewed in a Web Console.
+Results of transcription can then be viewed in a Web Console.

 ## Install